 7 whole pecan halves for decorating the top

 Mix together all the ingredients for the shortbread crust until a fairly stiff dough forms.
-Pat the crust as evenly as you can into a 9″x13″ baking dish, making a rim around the edges between 1/2″-3/4″ to hold the in the filling.
+Pat the crust as evenly as you can into a 9″x13″ baking dish, making a rim around the edges about 1/2″ to hold the in the filling.

-Bake the crust until light golden brown with cracks starting to form in the crust, about 15 minutes.
+Bake the crust until it begins to set and small cracks begin to form, 10 minutes.
 Remove the crust from the oven and lower the temperature to 300ºF

-Whisk constantly until the temperature of the filing registers 130ºF on a thermometer (see notes).
+Whisk constantly until the temperature of the filing registers 130ºF on a thermometer (see notes), about 10 minutes.
 Then remove the filling from the heat source, and whisk in the vanilla extract and pecan pieces.

 When the crust is done, pour the hot filling over the hot crust, arranging a few whole pecans on the top if desired.
+It’s important to time it so the hot filling goes into the crust right after it comes out of the oven.
 Then bake the pecan pie bars until lightly puffed in the middle, about 15-20 minutes.